shazChaudhry/docker-devops/README.md

 1. Good and consistent internet connection
 1. Windows 10 pro machine to act as a dev environment from where to launch the automated infrastructure pipeline
 1. latest versions of [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Vagrant](https://www.vagrantup.com/) and [Git BASH](https://gitforwindows.org/) are installed on the dev machine
-1. Install the vagrant-vbguest plugin: `vagrant plugin install vagrant-vbguest`
+1. Install vagrant-vbguest plugin: `vagrant plugin install vagrant-vbguest`
+1. Install vagrant-hostmanager plugin: `vagrant plugin install vagrant-hostmanager`

 ## Instructions
 1. Start a Git Bash shell and change to a suitable directory _(e.g. $HOME/github)_